CoreSoft2/desktop/resources/log/README.txt

-This directory will contain the log files for VPN.ht
+This directory will contain the log files